 sudo visudo

-We use the visudo command since it performs sanity checks before the file is saved so as to avoid breaking the sudoers file.
+We use the visudo command, since it performs sanity checks before the file is saved to avoid breaking the sudoers file.
 Traditionally, the visudo command uses the vi editor.
-But on Ubuntu, the default editor is changed to nano.
+If you are a user on Ubuntu, the default editor is changed to nano.

-You should still be good if you use any other editor of your choice, as long as you don’t go overboard and change a lot of things that you do not know the formatting for.
+You should still be good if you use any other editor of your choice, as long as you don’t go overboard and change a lot of things that you do not know the formatting for, otherwise you’ll get a syntax error.
 You’ll see contents within the file similar to the screenshot below.

 lfd ALL=(ALL:ALL) ALL

-As you can see in the below image, our lfd user is now sudo-capable!
+As you can see in the below image, we have granted sudo privileges to a user LFD!
 Awesome!

-Now that we have figured out how to add users to the sudoers file manually lets go ahead and add an entire group to sudoers file.
-Adding each individual user one by one would be quite time consuming and inefficient at best.
+Now that we have figured out how to add users to the sudoers file manually, let’s go ahead and add an entire group to sudoers file.
+Adding each individual user to the group one by one would be quite time-consuming and inefficient at best.
 Hence, we add groups directly in place of the individual users.

-we use ‘visudo’ as detailed above to open the sudoers file located in /etc/sudoers using the sudo command.
+We can use visudo to edit the file as detailed above to open /etc/sudoers directory using the sudo command.

 %lfdusrs ALL=(ALL) ALL

-This line grants all members of the lfdusrs group the ability to execute any command with administrative privileges.
+This line grants all members of this group the ability to execute any command with administrative privileges.
 Finally, Save and close the file.

-In visudo, you can save and close the file by pressing Ctrl+X, then Y, then Enter.
+, you can save and close the file by pressing Ctrl+X

 Now let’s move on to the cleaner method of using usermod.